 To register in the medical marijuana program and receive your medical marijuana card, you’ll have to go through an application process.
 This card will allow you to get your medical marijuana from a licensed dispensary.

 One of our pain doctors can evaluate your condition to decide if you are suitable for this treatment.
 They will guide you through this process.

 What conditions are approved to be treated using medical marijuana?

 Each state has a list of approved medical conditions.
-Some of them are anxiety, cancer, glaucoma, opioid use disorder, and multiple sclerosis.

 What are the side effects of medical marijuana?